 The clutch helps in picking the right gear for a right speed pick-up.
 Some people have a propensity of keeping their foot resting on the clutch pedal as the vehicle moves so they don’t need to move their leg at the time of gear change.
 This isn’t right.
 It will destroy your clutch.
 Resting your foot on a clutch pedal is not a good habit to get into, so for the good of your engine, you should avoid it as much as possible.

 Don’t use the wrong gear to gain speed

 The top gear of your vehicle would give you a chance to travel at higher speed at low engine RPM and along these lines save fuel.
-Notwithstanding, to pick up speed you would need to go through the gears continuously to keep the engine from undue strain.
-You may strain the engine in two ways to begin with it may utilize a lower gear at higher car speed making the engine get the red line.
-It’s ideal to progress to a higher gear before the reaching the red line or when the indicator tells you to do as such.
+Notwithstanding, to pick up speed you would need to go through the gears continue to keep the engine from undue strain.
+You may strain the engine in two ways, to begin with, it may utilize a lower gear at higher car speed making the engine get the red line.
+It’s ideal to progress to a higher gear before reaching the red line or when the indicator tells you to do as such.